 OmniSci’s SQL database engine fully exploits GPUs, offering in-memory access to big data.
 Its software allows customers to slice and dice data and serve up graphics and visualizations from billions of data points on the fly.
 It quickly made a splash for its ability to power real-time visual data analytics over more than a billion tweets.

 “We cache as much as possible on the memory of these GPUs,” said Mostak, the company’s CEO.
 “We have taken the fastest hardware out there to optimize our software.
 You have all this legacy software out there that relies on CPUs, and it simply cannot provide interactive and real-time analytics at the scales data-driven organizations are grappling with.”

-The startup’s software is aimed at data-intensive sectors, including automotive, telecommunications, financial, entertainment, defense and intelligence.
+The startup’s software is aimed at data-intensive sectors, including automotive, telecommunications, financial, entertainment and intelligence.
 The company recently rebranded to OmniSci, inspired by the idea of the endless pursuit of knowledge and insight for everyone.

 OmniSci unleashes the massively parallel processing capabilities of GPUs to instantly query multibillion-sized datasets.
 Customers use OmniSci to answer queries in milliseconds that, in some cases, used to take nearly a day.
 And OmniSci can exploit the visual computing benefits of GPUs to transform massive datasets into interactive visualizations.

 Lightning-fast analytics from OmniSci are powering faster, and financially impactful, business decisions.
 Verizon, for example, uses OmniSci to process billions of rows of communications data in real time to monitor network performance in real time, improving customer service and optimizing field service decisions.

 “Analytics and data science professionals are realizing there’s this new architecture emerging into the mainstream,” said Mostak.